gaearon/react-hot-loader/README.md

 ## Troubleshooting

-If something doesn't work, in 99% cases it's a configuration issue.
+If it doesn't work, in 99% cases it's a configuration issue.
 A missing option, a wrong path or port.
 Webpack is very strict about configuration, and the best way to find out what's wrong is to compare your project to an already working setup, such as **[React Hot Boilerplate](https://github.com/gaearon/react-hot-boilerplate)**, bit by bit.

+If something doesn't work, in 99% cases it's an issue with your code - Component doesn't got registered, due to HOC or Decorator around it, which making it invisible to babel plugin, or webpack loader.

 We're also gathering **[Troubleshooting Recipes](https://github.com/gaearon/react-hot-loader/blob/master/docs/Troubleshooting.md)** so send a PR if you have a lesson to share!

 ## Documentation